 Welcome to Anatomy and Physiology I. My name is Noel Ways.
-I am a biologist by training, and over the past 35 years, I have had the privilege to teach this course hundreds of times.
-Oddly, it never gets old.
+I am a biologist by training, and for over ~33 years, I have had the privilege to teach both A&P I and A&P II hundreds of times.
+Oddly, the content never gets old.
 The material is the same, but what breathes life into the classroom every semester is the student.
 We work together, and we learn together.
 As you begin your journey into this segment of your academic career, I am here to help guide and encourage you to be the best you can be.
 Welcome to the class.